BelaBartok39/Fancy_D/README.md

 - Ability to reset configuration files any time you want.
 - Support for a 'misc' category when no categories are defined
 - List command to display current category configurations
+- Verbose output option for detailed output to see where each file is going.

 ## Installation